Hyphaed/linux-kernel-inference/README.md

 GreenBoost built that false alarm and shipped it: its `pcie_degraded` check fired thirteen times claiming a gen2 link on a connection that measures Gen4 x16 whenever it is actually being used, because the guard sampled at idle.
-Anyone tuning a PCIe-bound inference box can now tell a real problem from power management doing its job.
+Anyone tuning a PCIe-bound inference workstation can now tell a real problem from power management doing its job.

 **Status: ready to send.** No behaviour changes.

 ### The kernel build itself

-Beyond the originals, the curated series covers what a box holding a large model resident and reading it hard actually needs, where a stock kernel assumes a desktop: BORE scheduling, BBR3, vmscan and VFS-cache behaviour under sustained memory pressure, `max_map_count`, timer frequency, block-layer
+Beyond the originals, the curated series covers what a workstation holding a large model resident and reading it hard actually needs, where a stock kernel assumes a desktop: BORE scheduling, BBR3, vmscan and VFS-cache behaviour under sustained memory pressure, `max_map_count`, timer frequency, block-layer